 is not delayed for clinically essential roles.

-Face-to-face EMR course (see Learning Hero for dates and bookings)
+Please see Learning Hero for dates and bookings.

 Orientation to your new workplace is facilitated by the area specific Clinical Support Nurse and/or Nurse Educator and may vary depending on specialty and complexity.
 This may include a period of focused supernumerary time, completion of clinical and non-clinical

 Nurses in Advanced Practice roles, Management, Research or Education roles will have their orientation coordinated by their respective line manager.